 Stone Soup Community Press, Inc Submission Guidelines

-At Stone Soup Community Press, Inc., we believe the diversity which exists within our lesbian community should be reflected in the stories we publish.
+At Stone Soup Community Press, Inc., we believe the diversity which exists within our community should be reflected in the stories we publish.
 We focus primarily on publishing short stories compiled into themed anthologies.
-However, we also accept novella and novel-length works of fiction, as well as non-fiction and poetry.
+However, we also accept novella and novel-length works of fiction, as well as non-fiction.

 We want protagonists of all colors, all ages, all economic statuses, all shapes and sizes, all abilities and health status.
 We want stories that don't necessarily have a traditional HEA ending.
-We want protagonists who identify as straight, bisexual, transgender, confused, questioning, experimenting, not into labels, etc. so long as they are in or pursuing a F-F relationship if an intimate relationship is featured in the story.
+We want protagonists who identify as straight, lesbian, gay, bisexual, transgender, confused, questioning, experimenting, not into labels, etc.

 We are looking for diversity in our authors as well.
 Your sexual orientation, gender identity, color, economic status, health status, etc. doesn't matter so long as you've written a well-crafted and compelling story.